ben-yeung/ben-b0t/README.md

 ## 🤖 A simple, personalized Discord Bot utilizing Node.js and npm to handle dependencies.

-Overall a very fun and interactive project that allowed me to learn more about Data Structures, String manipulation, and parsing input/output.
+Overall a very fun and interactive project that allowed me to learn more about Data Structures, String manipulation, OAuth Flows, and parsing I/O.

 ---